 Why are so many women up-in-arms over defunding Planned Parenthood?
 The message all the hullaballoo sends is anti-woman, not pro-.

 If there were any truth in the cultural line that abortion gives women power, then maybe I could understand.
 But the opposite is true–abortion spoils a woman’s highest gift and robs her of the greatest opportunity she’ll ever have to change the world.
-Planned Parenthood, the world’s great destroyer of motherhood, is as the largest obstacle to women’s advancement today.
+Planned Parenthood, the world’s primary destroyer of motherhood, is the largest obstacle to women’s advancement today.

 Some of the most powerful and influential women in the world have not been those who went out and made great names for themselves, but those who formed and shaped others–and then sent them out to affect the world for good.
 These women didn’t give up their callings.
 Instead, they lived their lives according to St. Catherine of Siena’s wisdom: they became everything they were meant to be, and in doing that, they set the world on fire.
-Sometimes, they did it without people ever even knowing their names, which I think is quite a remarkable thing indeed.
+Sometimes, they did it without the world ever even knowing their names, which I think is quite a remarkable feat indeed.

 Our obsession with being able to control everything and be, do, and have all that men can has led us to a terrible point: women now believe that giving up their highest gift is the key to their success.
 Planned Parenthood promotes this; it is the enemy of motherhood itself.
 If we really want to empower women, defunding Planned Parenthood is a great place to start.